Exercise your credit card (and your good taste) along one of downtown’s most fashionable shopping streets.

 For the style hunter

-Save Queen West for tomorrow and discover the other hip strip where locals love to shop today.
+Save Queen West for tomorrow and discover the other hip strip where Torontonians love to shop local.

 Don’t dismiss Patagonia’s Toronto flagship store as being for outdoorsy types only.
 This performance-gear brand is a hit for its eco-conscious ethos and on-trend style.
 Anything but fast fashion, Patagonia makes clothes that last and commits 1% of their sales to protecting the environment.